-As of July 1, 2017, HPOPS has a total market value of about \$4.46 billion.
+As of July 1, 2018, HPOPS has a total market value of about \$5.49 billion.
 Financial information was gathered from the HPOPS staff.

 Our Report includes a number of Exhibits related to plan assets.
 Table 8 under Section IV of our Report shows how the total market value is distributed among the various asset classes of investments.
-Currently 32.2% of invested assets are held in commingled funds and ETFs consisting of US and Non-US public equity securities and while it is not readily apparent from Table 8, short term investments are used as collateral for additional public equity exposure obtained through the futures market for a combined public equity exposure of 54.53% compared with a 50.25% investment policy target.
-Comparable figures for the prior year are 52.05% total exposure to public equity with the same 50.25% public equity target.
+Currently 33.6% of invested assets are held in commingled funds and ETFs consisting of US and Non-US public equity securities and while it is not readily apparent from Table 8, short term investments are used as collateral for additional public equity exposure obtained through the futures market for a combined public equity exposure of 54.53% compared with a 50.25% investment policy target.
+Comparable figures for the prior year are 54.53% total exposure to public equity with the same 50.25% public equity target.
 HPOPS has 9.46% invested in a variety fixed income strategies that are either interest rate sensitive or credit oriented strategies, some of which are classified in the schedule on Table 8 as Fixed Income while other strategies are classified in Table 8 as Alternative Investments.
 This compares to an investment policy target of 12.00% for all of these fixed income strategies.
-Comparable figures for the prior year are an 8.08% total exposure to these fixed income strategies with the same 12.00% target.
+Comparable figures for the prior year are a 9.46% total exposure to these fixed income strategies with the same 12.00% target.

-Table 9 under Section IV of our Report shows a reconciliation of the market values between the beginning and end of FY2017.
+Table 9 under Section IV of our Report shows a reconciliation of the market values between the beginning and end of FY2018.

-During FY2017, the dollar-weighted total investment return on the market value of assets (MVA) was 16.96%, net of investment expenses, as shown in Table 11 under Section IV of our Report.
-The Comprehensive Annual Financial Report (CAFR) states the time-weighted return for FY2017 was 16.81%.
+During FY2018, the dollar-weighted total investment return on the market value of assets (MVA) was 9.77%, net of investment expenses, as shown in Table 11 under Section IV of our Report.
+The Comprehensive Annual Financial Report (CAFR) states the time-weighted return for FY2018 was 10.20%.

 In determining the contribution rates and funded status of the System, an actuarial value of assets (AVA) is used, rather than the market value of assets.
 The AVA recognizes 20% of the difference between the projected actuarial value (based on last year's annual assumed 7.00% investment return rate) and the market value at the valuation date.
 This is an approximation of five year smoothing and is intended to help reduce the volatility of the contribution rates from year to year.
-In both the current valuation and the RSVS Study, the AVA was increased by the present value of an expected \$750 million in Pension Obligation Bonds (POB), discounted from January 1, 2018 at 7.00%.
+In the prior valuation the AVA was increased by the present value of an expected \$750 million in Pension Obligation Bonds (POB), discounted from January 1, 2018 at 7.00%.
+However, the proceeds from the POB issuance are reflected in the employer contribution for the year ending June 30, 2018, so the beginning of year actuarial value of assets has been adjusted in the calculations in tables 10 through 12 of Section IV to exclude the adjustment made in the prior valuation.

 The development of the AVA is shown in Table 10 under Section IV of our Report.
-The adjusted AVA is \$4.87 billion.
-Prior to adjustment for the POB, the AVA is 93.0% of the MVA, compared to 100.0% last year (AVA marked to market value in the RSVS study).
+The AVA as of July 1, 2018 increased to \$5.13 billion from \$4.87 billion as of the last valuation.
+This year, the AVA is 93.5% of the MVA compared to 93.0% last year (prior to the adjustment for the POB).

 In addition to the market return, Table 11 also shows the return on the actuarial value of assets for HPOPS.
-For FY2017, this return was 8.99%.
-Because this is greater than the assumed 7.00% investment return, an actuarial gain occurred decreasing the unfunded actuarial accrued liabilities of the System by \$78 million.
+For FY2018, this return was 9.46%.
+Because this is greater than the assumed 7.00% investment return, an actuarial gain occurred, decreasing the unfunded actuarial accrued liabilities of the System by \$109 million.
 Table 13 shows a historical summary of market and actuarial return rates in recent years.